Last Updated on

 Other Massage Oils include

 Avocado oil is pressed through the avocado fruit.
-Deep green in color, avocado oil is known as a heavier oil and it is usually combined with lighter massage oils for example sweet almond oil.
-Those people who are sensitive to latex could possibly be sensitive to avocado oil so that we suggest to try a patch test or don’t use.
+Deep green in color, avocado oil is known as a heavier oil and it is usually combined with lighter massage oils, for example, sweet almond oil.
+Those people who are sensitive to latex could be sensitive to avocado oil so that we suggest to try a patch test or don’t use.

 In many respects, grapeseed oil makes a great massage oil.
 It has little-to-no odor, and it contains a silky and smooth texture without being oily.

 However, most grapeseed oil is extracted from grape seeds by using a solution (instead of being pressed from the seeds), which some aromatherapists say make it an inferior oil for aromatherapy massage.